pyimgui/pyimgui/doc/source/guide/using-fonts.rst

     font_scaling_factor = max(float(fb_w) / win_w, float(fb_h) / win_h)

-If you set global scaling factor then you should probably do is to clear
+If you set global scaling factor then you should also probably clear whole font atlas before adding any font atlas using :meth:`_FontAtlas.clear`.
+Otherwise default built in font that is loaded on imgui startpup will be too small to read.
+Its place will be taken by first font you add to the atlas.